microsoft/evodiff/README.md

 ```
 You will also need to install PyTorch (we tested our models on ` v2.0.1 `), PyTorch Geometric, and PyTorch Scatter.

+We provide a notebook with installation guidance that can be found in [examples/evodiff.ipynb](https://github.com/microsoft/evodiff/tree/main/examples/evodiff.ipynb).
+It also includes examples on how to generate a smaller number of sequences and MSAs using our models.
+We recommend following this notebook if you would like to use our models to generate proteins.

 Our downstream analysis scripts make use of a variety of tools we do not include in our package installation.
 To run the
 scripts, please download the following packages in addition to EvoDiff:
 * [TM score](https://zhanggroup.org/TM-score/)